baleanumatthew/shiftwave/README.md

 ## Shiftwave

-Shiftwave is a Vite + React audio player with tempo/key analysis, local file uploads, and an optional YouTube import bridge.
+Shiftwave is a React audio player with tempo/key analysis, local file uploads, and an optional YouTube import bridge.

 ## Local Development